Skip to main content

 Based on a combined tax rate of 2.600%.
 Your actual rate may vary by tax district.

 Property tax bills in Rhine vary based on your home's assessed value and Dodge County's millage rate.
-Contact the Dodge County Tax Commissioner for your specific bill.
+If your assessed value exceeds what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Rhine property tax?